CamClrt/FoodChoice/README.md

 `git clone git@github.com:CamClrt/FoodChoice.git` or `git clone https://github.com/CamClrt/FoodChoice.git`

-> Execute with a virtual environment or install the package
+> How install and run the program

 **With a virtual environment**